-To provide health care professionals within the NHS, ancillary services and industry with an understanding of the processes involved in preparing for, planning, conducting, analysing and reporting clinical research.
-Including: how to obtain legal and ethical approval for clinical research, how to design studies, collect and analyse data, and how to produce and evaluate written reports based on those studies.
-This programme enables students to gain a strong, practical knowledge of clinical research to support their current or future professional roles.
+To provide health care professionals within the healthcare provider setting, ancillary services and industry with an understanding of the processes involved in preparing for, planning, conducting, analysing and reporting clinical research.
+Including: how to obtain legal and ethical approval for clinical research, how to design studies, collect and analyse data and how to produce and evaluate written reports based on those studies.
+This programme enables students to gain a strong, practical knowledge of clinical research to support their current or future professional roles; giving the option of pursuing a pathway in ageing or leadership.